Rajspeaks/Machine-Learning-approach-to-Bengali-POS-Tagging-using-BNLP/README.md

 - In the next step, we used POS function with pre-trained model from BNLP & took a small Bengali Corpus to tag Bengali words & categorize them into different Parts of Speeches under Conditional Random Field based approach.

-- We found false positive result as well & calculated Confusion Matrices to get Precision, Recall & F1 value.

-- We have used dataset from NLTR & got 90% accuracy.

 - In the next we have embedded Bengali Words of a corpus using BengaliWord2Vector with pre-trained model from BNLP to get the vector shape of words & their values under Deep Learning approach.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------